TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesEditors/Index.rst

 Implementing this additional login limitation is the responsibility of the person or company who hosts and/or administers the TYPO3 site.
-Discuss the options with it and keep in mind that this is usually a 10 minutes job for someone who knows TYPO3 (the configuration directive :ref:`enabledBeUserIPLock <security-global-typo3-options-enabledBeUserIPLock>` does exactly this.
+Discuss the options with them.

 .. _security-restrict-to-required-functions: